Emergence of a non-Fowler-Nordheim-type behavior for a general planar tunneling barrier: The FN-type MG formula for planar emitters

-The calculations of current densities from Eq.(1) require tedious numerical work.
-Some numerical calculations for various fields and work functions are performed in Ref. \cite{Dolan}.
-Recent developments in standard Fowler-Nordheim theory are given in Refs. \cite{Forbes1,Forbes2}.
+According to all these definitions presented above, it is worth to emphasize that calculations of the current densities from Eq.~(\ref{eq1}) require an intrinsic numerical approach.
+Besides, note that it is very difficult to identify or even extract any physical interpretation about the FE current density direct from the FN-type MG formula, i.e., without a numerical treatment.
+Numerical calculations for typical values of external electric fields and work functions were performed in Ref.~\cite{Dolan}.
+Recent developments in relation to the standard FN theory are given in Refs.~\cite{Cutler, Jensen, Forbes4, Edgcombe, Fischer, Forbes6, Kyritsakis, Holgate, Forbes1, Forbes2, Deane-Forbes}.